 10. Cosmetic Treatments

 It definitely costs a lot to maintain celebrity looks between facial appointments, pricey haircuts, personal training sessions and — often secret — plastic surgery procedures, but stars don’t always have to pay for all their upkeep themselves.
-The 2016 Oscars goodie bag included a Vampire breast lift — valued at $1,900 — and laser treatments at 740 Park MD valued at $5,530, Bazaar reports.
+One Oscars goodie bag included a Vampire breast lift — valued at $1,900 — and laser treatments at 740 Park MD valued at $5,530, Bazaar reports.
 Sometimes, those high-end products are worth it — these beauty products are worth the splurge.